pjeby/prop-schema/README.md

 * `.propertiesFrom(source,...)` -- returns an object with one own-property for each property in the schema, initialized to the default value or the first value supplied by any of the given sources.
 If none of the sources has a value for a `required` property, an error is thrown.
 It's called by `props.Base()` in order to get an object's initial properties, and can be overridden to change argument precedence or the handling of `required` properties.

-* `.toInitializer(arg)` -- throws an error if `arg` isn't a plain `Object` or an object with a compatible schema.
+* `.toInitializer(arg)` -- Return a plain object with properties to read from `arg`.
+Throws an error if `arg` isn't a plain `Object`, undefined/null, or an object with a compatible schema.
 (That is, a schema with at least one property in common with the current schema.)
 If a plain object, it also calls `.validateNames(arg)` to check for unrecognized properties.
-If it's an object with a compatible schema, the compatible properties will be extracted and returned in a plain object.
+If it's an object with a compatible schema (or null/undefined), the compatible properties will be extracted and returned in a plain object.
 It's called by `.propertiesFrom()` to convert each of its arguments to a usable data source.
 Can be overridden to support extracting data from other sorts of objects.

 * `.validateNames(arg)` -- throws an error if arg has any own-properties that aren't listed in this class's schema.
 Returns `arg` otherwise.
 (Called by `.toInitializer()` when an argument is a plain object.)
 You can override this to e.g. ignore unrecognized properties.